fjcl2491/fjcl2491/README.md

 - 🤔 I’m always looking to learn new skills and work with different teams.
 - 💬 Ask me about anything, always looking to share opinions and ideas.
 - 💬 Spoken languages: English/Spanish
+- Hobbies: Sports (surf, kitesurf, soccer, tennis, padel, swimming, hiking, biking)
 - ⚡ Fun fact: What we gonna do tomorrow night?...
 Same thing we do every night, try to take over the world!
-- ⚡ If a human operator needs to touch your system during normal operations, you have a bug.
+- ⚡ Quote: "If a human operator needs to touch your system during normal operations, you have a bug."
 Carla Geisser

 ---